githubdingguagua/DemoCefBrowser/README.md

 Ensure that you have installed .net v4.5.2 before opening any solution file!

 ## Steps made to get CefBrowser working
- - cd into the directory and "git clone https://github.com/phi-el/CefBrowser.git"
+ - cd into the directory and "git submodule add https://github.com/phi-el/CefBrowser.git"
  - check dependencies of CefBrowser (@ the moment: [ExceptionHandling](https://github.com/phi-el/ExceptionHandling), [EncodingEx](https://github.com/phi-el/EncodingEx), [HashingEx](https://github.com/phi-el/HashingEx), [RPC-Communication](https://github.com/phi-el/rpc-communication-net2), [SerializationDotNet2](https://github.com/phi-el/SerializiationDotNet2), [IoHelper](https://github.com/phi-el/IoHelper)),
- - clone the dependencies to the root folder, so that CefBrowser and the others are in the same folder where you will create your unique project
+ - clone the dependencies to the root folder, so that CefBrowser and the others are in the same folder where you will create your unique project with **git submodule add XXX**
- - open each .sln file in vs-studio, recover nuget-packages, open CefBrowser at the end!
+ - open each .sln file in vs-studio, try to rebuild, recover nuget-packages if needed, open CefBrowser at the end!
  - close all projects
  - create vs-studio project in root folder
  - add CefBrowser.sln projectmap